WordCmp.com

 mean (noun) norm (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n a standard or model or pattern regarded as typical
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n a statistic describing the location of a distribution

 mean (adjective) norm (adjective)